Football South Australia: Performance by club

-Over the history of South Australian football, 26 different clubs have won the title.
+Over the history of South Australian soccer, 26 different clubs have won the title.
 The most successful club is Adelaide City, with 19 titles to its credit, 7 of those coming since their return from the National Soccer League in 2004.

 Clubs in bold currently play in the top division, and clubs in italics no longer compete in semi-professional competitions or are defunct.

-All Time First Division Ladder

-The following shows every team who has participated in the first division, from 1903 up to and including 2022.
-Teams in bold are competing in the first division in 2023.